-Utilities shall alter tariff and contract language to require for all affected DR programs that any new residential or non-residential customer that does not agree to the prohibition or, for non-residential customers, provide an attestation will not be eligible to participate in the DR program.
+Utilities shall alter tariff and contract language to require for all affected DR programs that any new residential or non-residential customer that does not agree to the prohibition or, for non-residential customers, provide an attestation will not be eligible to participate in the DR program until the failure is remedied.

-Utilities shall require for all affected DR programs that any customer that is found to have violated its attestation (in the case of non-residential customers) or its signed contract agreeing not to use a prohibited resource to reduce load during a DR event (in the case of residential customers) a single time shall be removed from the DR program for twelve calendar months from the time of removal after which time the customer will be eligible to re-enroll; the consequences for two or more such instances shall be removal from the DR program for a period of three years.
+Utilities shall require for all affected DR programs that any customer that is found to have violated its attestation (in the case of non-residential customers) or its acceptance / signed contract agreeing not to use a prohibited resource to reduce load during a DR event (in the case of residential customers) a single time shall be removed from the DR program for twelve calendar months from the time of removal after which time the customer will be eligible to re-enroll; the consequences for two or more such instances shall be removal from the DR program for a period of three years.

-Utilities shall require, for all affected DR programs, that for non-residential customers an attestation is considered violated if: (a) a customer alleged to have no on-site prohibited resource(s) or attested to the “no-use” provision on prohibited resources, but is verified to have used a prohibited resource during a DR event, or (b) a customer submits an invalid nameplate capacity value for the prohibited resource(s).
+Utilities shall require, for all affected DR programs, that for non-residential customers an attestation is considered violated if: (a) a customer attested to the “no-use” provision but is verified to have used a prohibited resource during a DR event, or (b) a customer intentionally submits an invalid nameplate capacity value for the prohibited resource(s),

-The Utilities shall alter tariff and contract language for all affected DR programs to indicate that the Utilities will collect attestations, including default values, for all existing or returning non-residential customers by December 31, 2017, regardless of whether the affected program allows third-party aggregators or not.
+The Utilities shall alter tariff and contract language for all affected DR programs other than the DRAM to indicate that the Utilities will collect attestations from their own returning non-residential customers and will require submittal by third-party aggregators of attestations for all of their returning non-residential customers by the Utility-specified date in Q4 2017.

-Following December 31, 2017, PG&E may, but is not required to, collect attestations, including default adjustment values, for all non-residential customers participating in affected DR programs, including those of third-party aggregators.

-Utilities shall alter tariff and contract language to require all third-party aggregators participating in affected DR programs to provide to the Utility an attestation summary sheet as approved herein for all existing or returning non-residential customers by December 31, 2017.
+Utilities shall alter DRAM contract language to require third-party aggregators to collect and store attestations for all returning non-residential customers by December 31, 2017, and to make these available upon request to Utilities and/or Commission staffs.

-Utilities shall alter tariff and contract language to require all third-party aggregators participating in affected DR programs to provide to the Utility, on a monthly basis, an updated version of the attestation summary sheet that for all new non-residential customers provides the information approved herein.
-For the DRAM, third-party aggregators shall provide the updated version of the attestation summary spreadsheet concurrent with their Monthly Notice to Buyer.

-The Utilities shall cooperate to develop a template for the attestation summary spreadsheet as approved herein suitable for use by third party aggregators for all affected DR programs, including the DRAM, and shall include this in their compliance filing to AL 4991-E-A et al.

-Utilities shall provide the final, approved attestation summary spreadsheet template to third-party aggregators participating in all affected DR programs and shall require use of the template in the relevant tariffs and contracts.

-Utilities shall use the same attestation summary spreadsheet template – or a similar one that may be easily merged – to collect and summarize for non-residential customers the information adopted herein for affected DR programs that do not allow third-party aggregators.

-Utilities shall alter tariff and contract language to require, for all affected DR programs, that third-party aggregators shall provide to the Utility the language on the prohibition included in their respective residential customer contracts and agreements.
-The Utilities shall require this by December 31, 2017 for existing or returning customers and on an annual basis thereafter.
+Utilities shall alter tariff and contract language to require, for all affected DR programs, that third-party aggregators shall provide to the Utility the language on the prohibition included in their respective residential customer contracts.
+The Utilities shall require this by December 31, 2017 and on an annual basis thereafter.